cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ![image](imgs/6lowpan_client.png)

-Now the UDP Client, will send a HelloWorld to the UDP Server.
+Now the UDP Client, will send a `HelloWorld` to the UDP Server.

-# How to use a micro SD-Card in the Olimex-STM32-E407 board:
+## How to use a micro SD-Card in the Olimex-STM32-E407 board

 This demo it's only for the Olimex board.
-In this demo we will be able to write and read files from a SD card.
+This demo shows how to write and read files from a SD card.

 To configure type the next command in the main folder of NuttX:
 - `./scripts/configure.sh olimex-stm32-e407 sd`